Debugging is one of those skills that’s core to the activity of a programmer.

 Read the code

 The simplest way to debug, at least in terms of tooling, is by reading the code you wrote.
 Aloud.
-There is some magical thing in hearing from our own voice that simply does not happen when you read in silence.
+There is some magical thing in hearing from our own voice that does not happen when you read in silence.

 Often times I found problems in this way.